pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

 Insertions are performed bottom-up so as to ensure that the sublist relation is preserved.

 A following update on key 24 will repeat the same initial steps by traversing the skip list until the bottom level and locking its predecessor.
-As the node already exists it will append a new value to its vertical, ...
+As the node already exists it will append a new value to its vertical list, ...

 ... as long as the timestamp is as recent as 3.
 In short, claiming a node's lock grants exclusive access to update the node's successor at the lock's level, while the bottom level locks also control updates to the value of the node's successor.